-Retro Game Corps is your one-stop shop for retro gaming and emulation guides, tips, and news.
+Retro Game Corps is your one-stop shop for retro gaming and emulation guides, tips, and reviews.

 Started in 2020, but really rooted in the 1980s, my goal at Retro Game Corps is to help you recreate your gaming days of the past.

-My name is Russ, and I grew up through all of the home console generations, starting with an Atari 2600 my Dad borrowed from a friend for a weekend, to the NES me and my brothers were gifted at Christmas, and so on.
+My name is Russ, and I grew up through all of the home console generations, starting with an Atari 2600 my Dad borrowed from a friend for a weekend, to the NES we were gifted at Christmas, and so on.

 As a teenager, I bought an old Commodore 64 for $20, and I had a blast tinkering with this classic system.
 I even programmed my own text-based version of Mortal Kombat because I couldn’t wait for the game’s home console release.
 That experience taught me that the behind-the-scenes world of video games is just as exciting as playing games themselves.